gtkforphp/glib/README.md

 Documentation
 =====
-What little documentation we currently have is in code comments and the docs directory
+What little documentation exists is in code comments and the docs directory

-We'd like to use some kind of markdown or rst format for docs, a decision isn't final yet
+Setup for ReadTheDocs or a similar service would be appreciated